SavAct/eosioteleport/contracts/teleporteos/README.md

 - ***freeze*** True to freeze the contract until you unfreeze it with the freeze action.
 - ***threshold*** Amount of needed oracle confirmations for a receiving teleport

-3. Add the allowed ethereum chains
+4. Add the allowed Ethereum chains
 ```
   ACTION addchain(string name, uint8_t chain_id, string teleaddr, string tokenaddr, uint64_t completed_index);
 ```
 - ***name*** Name of the chain to bridge
 - ***abbreviation*** Short name of the chain (like ETH or BSC)
 - ***chain_id*** Identification number for this new chain (have to match the self given chain id of that contract)
 - ***net_id*** Unique network id to distinguish different chains.
-See "ChainID" for ethereum based chains on https://chainlist.org/
+See "ChainID" for Ethereum based chains on https://chainlist.org/
 - ***teleaddr*** Teleport contract address
 - ***tokenaddr*** Token contract address (may be the same as ***teleaddr***)
  * ***completed_index*** Current index of received teleports from this chain (Should be zero if there are no transactions on that contract to this contract account)